wazuh/wazuh/.github/ISSUE_TEMPLATE/test--windows-msi.md

 - [ ] Successful installation by UI
 - [ ] Unattended installation
 - [ ] Unattended installation with registration parameters
+- [ ] Check the options "PEM" and "KEY" with absolute paths.
+(1)
+- [ ] Check the options "PEM" and "KEY" with relative paths.
+- [ ] Check the option "CERTIFICATE" with absolute paths.
+(1)
+- [ ] Check the option "CERTIFICATE" with relative paths.

 ### Versions